-Today I’d love to share some really speedy wedding planning tips that can quickly make a difference to your wedding planning experience.
+Today I’d love to share some speedy wedding planning tips that can quickly make a difference to your wedding planning experience.
 These quick and easy wins could make a huge difference further down the line, so get them ticked off your list this weekend!

 Wedding Planning Tip 1 – Get your engagement ring insured.

 This one is essential!
 Your beloved will likely have spent a small fortune on your sparkly engagement ring, so making sure you have insurance in place in case of loss or damage will provide a little reassurance.
-Many shops that sell engagement rings offer an insurance option, but many household insurance policies will also provide cover for a small additional fee.
+Many shops that sell engagement rings offer an insurance option, but many household insurance policies will also cover a small additional fee.

 Wedding Planning Tip 2 – Set up a wedding email address

-It may seem obvious, but having one place that you can both access where you keep all wedding-related correspondence will help you keep track of your wedding plans.
+It may seem obvious, but having one place you can both access where you keep all wedding-related correspondence will help you keep track of your wedding plans.
 After all, nobody wants to be digging through their work emails to find that crucial bit of info you’ve discussed with your wedding supplier!